Analyticverse/cid_mapping_tools/README.md

    Replace `deidentified_recruitment_data.csv` with the actual name of your CSV file.

 6. The script will process the CSV file, convert concept IDs to textual representations, and create an Excel spreadsheet (`deidentified_recruitment_data.xlsx`) with a multirow header column.
-A corresponding CSV file (`deidentified_recruitment_data.csv`) will also be generated.

 ### Notes